 More specifically, the section may engage in the following activities:

-Environmental life cycle assessment (LCA) has developed fast over the last three decades.
-LCA developed from merely energy analysis to a comprehensive environmental burden analysis in the 1970s, full-fledged life cycle impact assessment and life cycle costing models were introduced in the 1980s and 1990s, and social-LCA and particularly consequential LCA gained ground in the first decade of the 21st century.
-Many of the more recent developments have been initiated to broaden traditional environmental LCA to a more comprehensive Life Cycle Sustainability Assessment (LCSA; cf. Guinée et al., http://pubs.acs.org/doi/pdf/10.1021/es101316v) .
+Environmental life cycle assessment (LCA) has developed quickly over the last three decades.
+Beginning as merely energy analysis and expanding to a comprehensive environmental burden analysis in the 1970s, full-fledged life cycle impact assessment and life cycle costing (LCC) models were introduced in the 1980s and 1990s, and social-LCA and particularly consequential LCA gained ground in the first decade of the 21st century.
+Many of the more recent developments have been initiated to broaden traditional environmental LCA to a more comprehensive Life Cycle Sustainability Assessment (LCSA; cf. Guinée et al., http://pubs.acs.org/doi/pdf/10.1021/es101316v).
 LCA is evolving into LCSA, which is a trans-disciplinary framework for integration of models rather than a model in itself.
 LCSA works with a plethora of disciplinary models and guides selection of the most appropriate to address any specific sustainability question.
-Structuring, selecting and making the plethora of disciplinary models practically available for application to different types of life cycle sustainability questions is a main challenge.
+The main challenge is structuring, selecting, and making the diversity of disciplinary models available for practical application to all types of life cycle sustainability questions.
 Within this broader view, traditional environmental LCA still has its value fulfilling one specific requirement of this broader life-cycle sustainability framework.

 This IE section offers a platform for discussing methodology proposals and case studies addressing the broadening and deepening of LCA into LCSA, addressing topics such as:

-From these topics it is likely that this section will make cross-links between sections, such as with the IE sections on MFA, EEIO and the upcoming section on SCP.
+From these topics it is likely that this section will make cross-links between sections, such as with the IE sections on Material Flow Analysis (MFA), Environmentally Extended Input Output (EEIO) and the upcoming section on SCP.
 Moreover, owing to the multi-disciplinarity of the issue, we will strive to attract new scholars to the field of IE, for example, social science scholars.
 We would also like to explore the possibilities for joint PhD colloquia for engineering/environmental science research students and social science research students.